kovacevicdejan/OS1Project/README.md

 # OS1Project
-A multitasking kernel for 8086 architecture (threads, semaphores, events, fork functions) done as a school assignment
+A multitasking kernel for 8086 architecture (threads, semaphores, events, fork functions) done in C++ as a school assignment